 This guests-only retreat is an eight-story woodlands-themed resort with an equally towering 80,000-square-foot indoor waterpark.
 Great Wolf Lodge in Grapevine has it all: a giant water fort, a floatable river, rides, slides and pools for all age groups, plus an outdoor water park.
-Amenities like laser tag maze, kids’ spa and interactive movie theater will keep the entire family busy, and for some parents-only playtime, head to the 24-hour arcade, which becomes adults-only after midnight.
+Amenities such as laser tag maze, kids’ spa and interactive movie theater will keep the entire family busy, and for some parents-only playtime, head to the 24-hour arcade, which becomes adults-only after midnight.
 Multiple room packages are available.
 Go online to check their nightly rates calendar for deals on suites.
 Book one night and get nearly two full days of resort access.

 Paradise Springs at Gaylord Texan

-The town within a town that is Grapevine’s Gaylord Texan Resort is already impressive, but from Memorial Day to Labor day, the resort's Paradise Springs water park boasts family fun for all.
+The town within a town that is Grapevine’s Gaylord Texan Resort is already impressive, but from Memorial Day to Labor day, the resort’s Paradise Springs water park boasts family fun for all.
 With its 6,000-square-foot family lagoon on a 10-acre western-themed water playground, the resort lives up to the “everything’s bigger in Texas” trope.
 Resort guests can get properly waterlogged in the lazy river, waterslides, horseshoe-shaped hot pools and another pool designated just for toddlers.
 The kicker: Swimmers who have a reach height of 72 inches can zip line over the 11-foot-deep plunge pool.
-Room rates vary so call for current prices.
+Room rates vary, so call for current prices.

 Get on Board